FitLayout/docker-images/fitlayout-local/README.md

 ./flbrowser.sh [<repository path>]
 ```

 where the *repository path* is the path to the local RDF repository that will be used by the browser.
-When no path is provided, a default repository in `$HOME/.fitlayout/storage` will be used.
+When no path is provided, the
+browser will try to use the path provided in the `FL_STORAGE` environment variable.
+If not set, the default repository in
+`$HOME/.fitlayout/storage` will be used.

 On first run, the related docker images will be pulled which may take some time.